mbeineris/BackupBundle/README.md

 mabe_backup:
     jobs:
         # Job name can be anything except reserved names.
-        # Job must have atleast one entity and backup location configured.
+        # Job must have at least one entity and backup location configured.
         job1:
             entities:
                 # Test1 entity will backup all 'Default' and 'backup' groups